-(NID) has changed over the years but the basic purpose remains the same.
-The Telco installs a device that terminates outside drop wiring, and provides lightning protection.
-The customer side has terminals to connect inside wiring and a test connector to quickly isolate inside wiring from the line.
+Terminate outside drop wiring; provide lightning protection and means to disconnect inside wiring.
 Some NIDs include a half-ringer test circuit.
-The half-ringer creates a unique signature that allows test equipment to determine if the fault is on the Telco or customer side.
+The half-ringer creates a unique signature to allow test equipment to determine if fault is on Telco or customer side.